 - Avoid skin cream in plastic tubes and bottles and go with an oil based ointment, balm or salve in eco friendly packaging instead.
 We’ve seen balms in anything from glass to cardboard to recyclable plastic jars.
 But we found two options you’ll love that work great on irritated paws and hot spots.
 This Natural Paw Balm Stick for dogs contains clean, simple ingredients and comes in a push up cardboard package.
 And our Organic Paw Salve for Dogs made with a blend of essential oils, comes in a recyclable metal tin.

-The worst thing about pet toys?
+The worst thing about cat and dog toys?
 They don't ever last long and head to the landfill.
 On top of that, you guessed it – more plastic packaging and even plastic inside the toys like squeakers.
 When pets chew on toys made with nylon, microplastics can make their way into their stomachs!
 These microplastics also end up in the ocean, destroying ocean life.

 What We Suggest: